matrix-org/matrix-spec-proposals/proposals/3845-expanding-policy-rooms-to-reputation.md

 analysis.
 By opposition, the mechanism of opinions can be audited.
 Further, tools can be built e.g. in Matrix clients to let users investigate the opinions they follow, tweak them, deactivate them.

+It is our hope that the mechanism of explicit opinions will actually help fight thought bubbles.

 ## Alternatives